andyle83/tabs-group/README.md

 - Tabs List has to contain more than 1 Tab.
 It must support for a single Tab as well
 - Tabs List should have more control on Tab, for example: set default focus Tab component
+- Tabs List should have separated `Panel` components to handle more features or extendable.
 - Support Enter / Home / End / Delete keyboard events
-- Need to implement some properties: `aria-labelledby`, `aria-haspopup`
+- Need to implement some properties: `aria-labelledby`, `aria-haspopup`, `hidden`
 - Adding more unit test to cover focus and keyboard events handler